NishchayAnand/software-engineering/System Design/LLD/Case Studies/Movie Ticket Booking System/Notes.md

-# Movie Ticket Booking System Low Level Design
+# Movie Ticket Booking System

 An online platform or application that allows users to browse, select, and book tickets for movies currently showing in theaters.
 For example, `BookMyShow`, `PayTMInsider`.